[Investigation] Did Russia get Nato's cosmic-level secrets?

 The reservist once drove to work in a Ferrari which, he claimed, Khodorkovsky had given him because the Russian "didn't like the colour of the seats".

+But wherever the Belgian really got it, Khodorkovsky told EUobserver that the story was entirely fake.

-The Belgian reservist travelled back and forth to Russia and former Soviet countries.
+The reservist travelled back and forth to Russia and former Soviet countries.

 He and the Belgian colonel also hunted antelopes, deer, and wolves in Austria, Belgium, and the Czech Republic.